Current status of MSSM Higgs sector with LHC 13 TeV data: Parameter space and current bounds

 \subsection{Current bounds}

-The SUSY spectrum generated from the above variation of input parameters gets initially constrained by the mass of the light CP-even Higgs boson, $M_{h}$, which is assumed to mimic the properties of the SM Higgs boson at 125 GeV.
-Constraints on Br$(B \rightarrow X_{s}\gamma)$, Br$(B_{s} \rightarrow \mu^{+} \mu^{-})$, and Br$(B^{+} \rightarrow \tau^{+} \nu_{\tau})$, derived from low-energy flavor physics experiments, and the existing bounds on signal strength variables, derived by CMS and ATLAS, from a combined analysis of 7 and 8 TeV Higgs and the latest Higgs data at 13 TeV are imposed through a global $\chi^{2}$-fit, where the minimum value of the $\chi^{2}$ is determined and parameter space points with $\chi^{2}$ value outside the 2$\sigma$ range from the minimum are neglected.
-Further, constraints coming from the heavy Higgs searches at the Run-I, Run-II, and latest 13 TeV data have been incorporated.
-We discuss these four constraints in some detail in the following subsections.
+The SUSY spectrum generated from the above variation of input parameters gets initially constrained by the mass of the light CP-even Higgs boson, $M_{h}$, which we assume to be the $125~{\rm GeV}$ Higgs discovered at LHC.
+Constraints on Br$(B \rightarrow X_{s}\gamma)$, Br$(B_{s} \rightarrow \mu^{+} \mu^{-})$ and Br$(B^{+} \rightarrow \tau^{+} \nu_{\tau})$ derived from flavor physics experiments, and the existing bounds on signal strength variables derived by CMS and ATLAS from a combined analysis of Run-I (7 TeV and 8 TeV) and Run-II (13 TeV) Higgs data are imposed through a global $\chi^{2}$-fit.
+Finally, the minimum value of the $\chi^{2}$ is determined and parameter space points with $\chi^{2}$ value outside the 2$\sigma$ range from the minimum are neglected.
+Further constraints coming from the heavy Higgs searches at Run-I and Run-II ($\sim 3~{\rm fb^{-1}},~15~{\rm fb^{-1}},~36~{\rm fb^{-1}}$) have also been incorporated.
+We discuss these four constraints in detail in the following subsections.